-We do appreciate p in the evening, such as doing the dishes each night, as part of the meal preparation procedures.
+We do appreciate help in the evening, such as doing the dishes each night, as part of the meal preparation procedures.

 We are situated 30 minutes drive from Kerikeri, in the east, and 25 mins from Kaikohe, to the south.
 Workers without a car would need to catch a bus to Kerikeri or Kaikohe, where we could pick you up.
 If you do have a car or van of your own this would be an advantage, as we do not travel in to town very often.

-Work varies and includes working on our poured-earth house, feeding animals, lawn mowing, clearing invasive plants from the bush, clearing fallen branches, clearing bush tracks, cleaning windows, possibly some housework such as washing dishes, vacuuming, dusting, washing the car and numerous other small tasks.
+Work varies but mostly includes gardening, feeding animals, lawn mowing, clearing invasive plants from the bush, clearing fallen branches, clearing bush tracks, cleaning windows, possibly some housework such as washing dishes, vacuuming, dusting, washing the car and numerous other small tasks.
 You may also find yourself cutting firewood or mulching tree branches for our compost heaps.